DVA Psychologist

 Sometimes, you might hear these mental health professionals referred to more broadly as 'veterans' psychologists'.

-A veterans’ psychologist understands the unique needs of the veterans community and is trained in recognising and resolving common concerns in this field.
+A veteran’s psychologist understands the unique needs of the veteran community and is trained in recognising and resolving common concerns in this field.
 They understand the issues without you needing to over-explain yourself or your experiences.

 They don't just service military veterans – they can also assist the families of veterans, who might also have questions and concerns relating to their family member's service.